 Here for our Community….

 Every day hundreds of people work behind the scenes to keep Prince Edward County running.
 We are profiling a few of the people that are ‘here for our community.’
-We continue the series by talking with Paul Bibeau and Marilyn Ives, Landfill Site Attendants.
+We continue the series by talking with Matt Reid, Foreman of Recreation and Community Facilities

 How long have you worked with the County?

-What do you like most about working for The County?
+What do you like most about the job and working for the County?

-What do you like most about living in The County?
+What do you enjoy most about the County?